-Newnan’s winter training and support program will include one general session.
-Department advisors should RSVP to Trevor Kilgore (firstname.lastname@example.org).
+Newnan’s winter training and support program for new and returning department advisors will include a comprehensive overview at the beginning of the term.
+Those interested in attending should RSVP to Trevor Kilgore (email@example.com).
 Individual or group training sessions are also available throughout the semester.
 Please contact Trevor Kilgore with your inquiry.

-Student Advising File, Intro to Online Resources Including the Course Guide, Wolverine Access, and the Advisor Handbook, Exceptions and Note-Writing Tips, Declaration and Release Information, PTD and Audit Overview, Graduation and Auditing, Minors
+Overview of Requirements, Intro to Online Resources (including the LSA Course Guide, Wolverine Access, and the Advisor Handbook), Understanding Transcript Notations, the Student Advising File, Exceptions and Note-Writing Tips, Declaration and Release Information, PTD and Audit Overview, Graduation and Auditing, and Minors

 One-On-One Trainings with the LSA Auditors